Jyriu/Jyriu/README.md

 ## What I Do

-I am especially interested in applying **Artificial Intelligence** technologies in real-world scenarios, solving complex problems through data.
-Right now, I’m focusing on **data analysis**, **predictive modeling**, and **automation** with AI, while also continuing to refine my web and mobile development skills.
+I am especially interested in applying **Artificial Intelligence** and **Data related** technologies in real-world scenarios, solving complex problems through data.
+Right now, I’m focusing on **data analysis**, **predictive modeling**, and **software engineering**, while also continuing to refine my web and mobile development skills.

 I’m also excited to explore and learn new technologies as I progress in my studies.